Police Interactions by Kansas Lawyer, Vincent Rivera

-So in order for you to be detained they have to have reasonable suspicion and in order for you to be placed in custody they need to have even more evidence that you’re involved in something.
+So in order for you to be detained, they have to have reasonable suspicion and in order for you to be placed in custody, they need to have even more evidence that you’re involved in something.

-And ultimately for you to be arrested they have to have established probable cause.
+Ultimately for you to be arrested they have to have established probable cause.

-And as we go up along this spectrum your rights increase and the level of evidence that they need increases.
+As we go up along this spectrum your rights increase and the level of evidence that they need increases.

 Very often in a motion to suppress we’re arguing about where on this spectrum this case lies.